priyankananda13/ETG_SummerOlympics_DataAnalysis/README.md

 This project is made under Elite Techno Group's Skill India Python for ML/AI internship.

-This repository contains one CSV and one Jupyter Notebook file.
+This repository contains one CSV file (summer.csv) and one Jupyter Notebook file (SummerOlympics.ipynb).

 The given dataset contains details of Summer Olympics held till the year 2012.